machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 ### `normalizeExtensionKey(String extension)`

-Converts file extensions into a consistent lower-case format so matching works even if the extension is written with or without a leading dot.
+Converts file extensions into a consistent lower-case form so matching works whether the extension is written with or without a leading dot.

 ### `match(File file, File projectDir)`